-The association filed a writ of certiorari, which states “no competent substantial evidence supports the Town Commission’s decision to require a $250,000 bond.”
+The association filed a petition for a writ of certiorari, which states “no competent substantial evidence supports the Town Commission’s decision to require a $250,000 bond.”

 The association notes the town has never had to use the $50,000 bond the association agreed to post a year ago.
-Town Manager Dave Bullock, though, told commissioners in December he’s come close to using the bond on more than one occasion.
+Town Manager Dave Bullock, though, told commissioners in December he has come close to using the bond on more than one occasion.

 On Dec.
-11, commissioners approved a four-month extension of the grandfathered tourism units at the shuttered resort, making the latest tourism extension deadline April 30.
+11, commissioners approved a four-month extension of the grand-fathered tourism status of units at the shuttered resort, making the latest deadline April 30.

-“If history is any indication, we will live on the edge of drawing the bond,” said Bullock on Dec.
-11, explaining the association still hasn’t corrected a fire alarm issue in the mid-rise building at the town’s request.
+“If history is any indication, we will live on the edge of drawing the bond,” said Bullock, explaining the association still has not corrected a fire alarm issue in the mid-rise building at the town’s request.
 “I have no confidence things will get done unless we have resources to draw upon.”